Your Database Administrator Career Guide

 What is a database administrator?

-Database administrators are responsible for setting up the database structure and applications according to the company's needs.
+Database administrators are responsible for setting up the database structure and applications according to a company’s needs.
 These needs typically include data storage, database documentation, database security, and system administration.
-This ensures the organization and accessibility of data for companies' strategic gain and the protection of sensitive data.
+This ensures the organization and accessibility of data for companies’ strategic gain and the protection of sensitive data.
 Quick access to critical information is vital for customer service, compliance, and use in business development.

 What does a database administrator do?

-The role of a database administrator varies according to the industry you work in and the type of data you're managing, but typically, you'll have the following duties:
+The role of a database administrator varies according to the industry you work in and the type of data you’re managing, but typically you’ll have the following duties:

 • Considering the need for storage space, network requirements, and memory when designing database architecture